MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/reference/events/cifinitdone.md

 # CIFInitDone event (JavaScript API reference) for Dynamics 365 Channel Integration Framework 1.0

-CIFInitDone event is raised by the Channel Integration Framework library when Channel Integration Framework is loaded.
-This event is used to determine if Channel Integration Framework APIs are ready to be consumed.
+The CIFInitDone event is raised by the Dynamics 365 Channel Integration Framework library when Channel Integration Framework is loaded.
+This event is used to determine if the Channel Integration Framework APIs are ready to be consumed.

 **Example**